 Salary is subject to general legal provisions on social security and income tax.
 The employer is responsible for making the corresponding withholdings on the employee's salary for these taxes and contributions.

 The official minimum wage is established by law.

-For 2024, it is set at \in in 1,134 monthly instalments.
+For 2025, it is set at €1,184, in 14 monthly instalments.
 However, the minimum wage for each professional group is usually set forth in collective agreements.